 Triple Eight Wristsaver

-next on our list of the best snowboard wrist guards is this great set from triple eight.
-This model is another great option to choose if you’re looking for a quality pair of wrist guards for the upcoming ski season.
+Next on our list of the best snowboard wrist guards is this great set from triple eight.
+This model is another great option to choose if you’re looking for a quality pair of wrist guards for the upcoming snowboard season.

 This is a handy feature as you would likely be putting on and removing your wrist guards several times throughout the day.
 If convenience is on the top of your list then this is a very helpful feature.

 This provides you with a snug fit.
 And ensures that your wrist guard is not going to move out of position at any point throughout the day.

 Regardless of if you’re wearing wrist guards or not your hands are going to still come in to hard contact with the snow.
 With this shock-absorbing EVA foam you will find that this impact will be noticeably less painful.

-It is also worth mentioning that this wrist guard comes in for different size options.
+It is also worth mentioning that this wrist guard comes in four different size options.
 This is important because you want to be sure that the fit of your wrist guard is correct in order for it to work properly.

-The only real negative we came across thread or researchers that this model does not quite up to the level of quality as our top options.
+The only real negative we came across through our research that this model does not quite up to the level of quality as our top options.

 With that being said this wrist guard is still a fantastic option to choose from.
-That one is not quite as high-quality as our topics we can still certainly get the job done and offer you some great features that will benefit its performance.
+Though it is not quite as high-quality as our topics we can still certainly get the job done and offer you some great features that will benefit its performance.

-last on her list of the best snowboard wrist guards is this model from the car.
-Similar to our first option from Burton is the kind wrist guard is another low profile model that you can easily tuck away underneath your snow gear
+Last on our list of the best snowboard wrist guards is this model from the Dakine.
+Similar to our first option from Burton this Dakind wrist guard is another low profile model that you can easily tuck away underneath your snow gear.